 CONNECTED HEALTH CARE: Connected Health Care (6 weeks with a workshop)

 LAW & ETHICS: Health Law Fundamentals & Ethics in Health Care Innovation and Research

 Connected Health Care

 Technology has allowed firms to fundamentally change how they connect with their customers.
 Rather than having occasional, episodic interactions—where customers realize they have an unmet need and then look for ways to fill it—firms are striving to be continuously connected to their customers, providing services and products as the needs arise, even before customers become aware of them.
 There is probably no other industry for which this development will be as transformative as in health care delivery.
-Wearable devices, smart pill bottles, and digestible sensors—all of these technologies, and many more, are associated with the promise of improving the quality of care while also making efficient use of resources.
-This course explores the impact of connected strategies in general, and in particular the opportunities associated with them in health care delivery.
+The first 4 weeks of the course explores the impact of connected strategies in general and, in particular, the opportunities they present in health care delivery.
 The 2-week workshop portion of the course presents a roadmap to create a connected strategy for your organization or service.

 1.0CU, including a workshop for deeper exploration in applying course concepts